Morecambe Winter Gardens: Preservation and restoration

 The Friends of the Winter Gardens were formed in 1986 to represent the interests of the building, and campaigned for its preservation and restoration.
 In 2006, the Friends formed a charitable trust company, The Morecambe Winter Gardens Preservation Trust (Ltd), to purchase the Winter Gardens.
 In 2009, Lancaster City Council applied for a grant from the government's Sea Change programme, which is intended to promote regeneration in coastal towns.
 The grant of £4m would have resulted in the trust receiving matching funding from the North West Development Agency (NSWDA), and allowed them to apply for a further £4.5m from the Heritage Lottery Fund (HLF).
 This would have brought them close to the total needed to complete the refurbishment, however in November 2009 it was announced that their bid was unsuccessful.

-In October 2021, the building was one of 142 sites across England to receive part of a £35-million injection into the government's Culture Recovery Fund.
+In October 2021, the building was one of 142 sites across England to receive part of a £35 million injection into the government's Culture Recovery Fund.
+In March 2023 it received a further £2.8 million from the Cultural Investment Fund.

+The volunteers of the trust were collectively awarded the King's Award for Voluntary Service in November 2023.